asetapen/resume/adam_setapen_resume.md

 * Software lead for an endovascular surgical robot enabling remote neurointervention
 * Control of robotic telescoping catheter with visual fiducials for orientation inference, used to treat aneurysm and stroke or for diagnostics through angiograms
-* Built and led a team of 4 engineers developing robust, safety-critical software from ground-up.
+* Built and led a team of 4 engineers developing robust, safety-critical software from ground-up
 * Owned core software systems: ROS2, shared org-wide python frameworks, motor control, catheter dynamics, UI, and real-time video streaming via WebRTC
 * Prototyped reliable, maintainable hardware devices for real-time ML and inference
 * Directed technical operations during the first-in-human robotic Digital Subtraction Angiography clinical trials